openebs-archive/openebs-docs/docs/tsg_install.md

 kubectl delete crd volumesnapshots.volumesnapshot.external-storage.k8s.io
 ```

-## cStor pool creation failing on cetos when there are partitions on the disk
+## cStor pool creation failing on Cetos when there are partitions on the disk

 cStor pool creation failing with the following error message: